warriorjp/Stream-API/System-Design-Prep/Core-System-Desgin.md

 | **Bitmap** | Stores bits (0 or 1) efficiently for tracking boolean states at scale. | User activity tracking, feature flags |
 | **HyperLogLog** | Probabilistic data structure used to estimate the count of unique elements with very low memory usage. | Counting unique website visitors |
 | **Geospatial** | Stores geographic coordinates (latitude and longitude) and supports location-based queries. | Nearby stores, ride-sharing, delivery services |

+When memory is full, Redis removes keys based on its eviction policy.

+Common policies include:

+	LRU (Least Recently Used) – removes data that hasn't been accessed recently.
+	LFU (Least Frequently Used) – removes data accessed the fewest times.
+	TTL-based – removes expired keys.

+**TTL Stampede**

+ Suppose you have a Redis cache entry:

+		Key: product:iphone 17
+		TTL: 30 minutes

+At exactly 30 minutes, the key expires.
+Now imagine 10,000 users request the same product immediately after expiration.

+ - 1.Mutex Lock (Most Common)

+		Only one request queries the database on a cache miss, while all other requests wait briefly and retry fetching the data from Redis.

+ - 2.Random TTL

+	Suppose you cache 10,000 products with the same TTL At exactly 30 minutes, all cache entries expire together.
+    Now if 10,000 users request those products simultaneously, they hit the DB, which causes DB overload

+   Instead of giving every key the same expiration time, assign different expiration times.

 ---